Home > Analyses > Technology > International Business Machines Corporation

 Stock Price Action Analysis

-The weekly stock chart below illustrates International Business Machines Corporation’s price movements and volatility patterns over the past 12 months:
+The weekly stock chart for International Business Machines Corporation (IBM) reveals key price movements and trend dynamics over the latest 12-month period:

 Trend Analysis